ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

       version_added: "0.9"  # for collections, use the collection version, not the Ansible version
       short_description: read file contents
       description:
-          - This lookup returns the contents from a file on the Ansible controller's file system.
+          - This lookup returns the contents from a file on the Ansible control node's file system.
       options:
         _terms:
           description: path(s) of files to read